How To Demand A Medical Breakthrough: Lessons From The AIDS Fight

 Today it seems natural that people suffering from a disease — whether that's breast cancer or diabetes — should have a voice in how it is researched and treated.
 But France says this was decidedly not the norm before ACT UP.

 In 1996, scientists finally did find the treatment that would keep people alive.
-France says while scientists would probably have made the discovery eventually, there's no question ACT UP made it happen sooner.
+France says while scientists would probably have made the discovery eventually, there's "no question" ACT UP made it happen sooner.

 But an organization that uses anger as a tool also faces a challenge.
 Once you get people to tap into their rage — it's hard to control it.